President: Dedmer B. Van de Waal (Netherlands)

 Christine Edwards (United Kingdom)

-Christine has over 30 years’ experience in biotoxin research in the UK with >10 years’ industrial experience, with the rest of her career in Universities (University College London, University of Dundee and Robert Gordon’s University (RGU), Aberdeen).
-As Co-Director of CyanoSol Research Centre at RGU, she has pioneered the study, production and curation of the World’s largest portfolio of cyanotoxins made available to the global scientific community through industrial collaboration with Enzo Life Sciences.
-This expertise, along with bespoke provision for algal culturing (>1200 L), downstream processing, purification (mass guided prep chromatography) and characterisation of biotoxins (LC-MS) at RGU has underpinned the delivery of multiple UK Government Funded Research Fund projects, developing advanced oxidation and nature-based water treatment solutions for cyanotoxins (working with researchers and stakeholders in Brazil and Sri Lanka) in addition to working extensively with cyanotoxin research groups in Asia providing capacity building for their toxin research.
-Professor Edwards has extensive experience in method development for trace analysis of marine and freshwater biotoxins in complex sample matrices (shellfish, water, animal/fish tissues and cells) working closely with UK shellfish industry.
-Christine has supervised 14 postgraduate students to completion with almost 100 publications in peer reviewed journals
+Christine has over 30 years’ experience in biotoxin research with >10 years’ industrial experience, with the rest of her career in Universities (UCL, Dundee and RGU).
+As Co-Director of CyanoSol at RGU, she has pioneered the study, production and curation of the World’s largest portfolio of cyanotoxins made available to the global scientific community through industrial collaboration with Enzo Life Sciences.
+This expertise, along with bespoke provision for algal culturing (>1200 L), downstream processing, purification (mass guided prep chromatography) and characterisation of biotoxins (LC-MS) at RGU have underpinned the delivery of multiple UKRI projects, developing advanced oxidation and nature-based water treatment solutions.
+Christine has extensive experience in method development for trace analysis of marine and freshwater biotoxins in complex sample matrices (shellfish, water, animal/fish tissues and cells) working closely with UK shellfish industry.
+Christine and Professor Linda Lawton from CyanoSol will host ICHA 2027 in Aberdeen, Scotland.

 Henrik Enevoldsen (Denmark)